Quantum error correction beyond $SU(2)$: spin, bosonic, and permutation-invariant codes from convex geometry: From W to codes

 Once we put $X_j:=\{x_i: i\in I_r\}$ for all $j$, this gives the desired nonnegative solution of the system \eqref{eq: K system}. \end{proof} The condition $\sum_{i\in I_j}x_i=1$ is redundant for our needs, but equations \eqref{eq: K system} are homogeneous, and the vector of solutions $\bfx$ can be scaled by any positive factor.
 Any partition ${\mathscr I}_{n,K}$ of the form \eqref{eq: TP} is called a {\em Tverberg partition} below.

 The next statement forms the main technical result of our work, which ties together the code families and auxiliary results introduced above.
-The point that it makes that once we manage to solve, in any way, equations (\hyperlink{C1}{C1})--(\hyperlink{C4}{C4}) for the basis coefficients, we obtain $SU(q)$ codes of all the three types that we consider. \begin{theorem} Let $\cQ(N,k,q,t+1)$ be one of {\rm \{PI code, spin code, Fock state code\}}.
+The point that it makes that once we manage to solve, in any way, equations (\hyperlink{C1}{C1})--(\hyperlink{C4}{C4}) for the basis coefficients, we obtain $SU(q)$ codes of all the three types that we consider. \begin{theorem} Let $\cQ$ be one of {\rm \{PI code, spin code, Fock state code\}}.
 If there exists an $\ell_1$ code $\cC_{\ell_1}\subset \cS_{q,N}$ with distance $d_1(\cC_{\ell_1})\ge t+1$ such that

-then there exists a $\cQ(N,K,q,t+1)$ code. \end{theorem} \begin{proof} The proof involves $\ell_1$ codes, used to construct three different types of $SU(q)$ codes.
+then there exists a code $\cQ$ with parameters $(N,K,q,t+1)$. \end{theorem} \begin{proof} The proof involves $\ell_1$ codes, used to construct three different types of $SU(q)$ codes.
 Our goal is to show that, for the quantum codes that we are constructing, conditions (\hyperlink{C1}{C1})--(\hyperlink{C4}{C4}) are satisfied, implying the distance bound.
-The way we construct the code will rely on a partition of the code $B$ into $K$ subsets.
+Let us fix an $\ell_1$ code denoted by $B$ below in the proof.
+The way we construct $SU(q)$ codes will rely on a partition of the code $B$ into $K$ subsets.
 To satisfy conditions (\hyperlink{C1}{C1}), (\hyperlink{C3}{C3}), any partition will suffice, while conditions (\hyperlink{C2}{C2}), (\hyperlink{C4}{C4}) will rely on a Tverberg partition.
 Therefore, we will fix a Tverberg partition from the outset, but first we need to match the parameters in the statement to \cref{prop: tverberg}.

-Let $\{1,2,\dots,|B|\}$ be the set of indices of the variables $x_i$ and let $\cS_{q,t}$ play the role of $E$ above.
+Let $\{1,2,\dots,B\}$ be the set of indices of the variables $x_i$ and let $\cS_{q,t}$ play the role of $E$ above.
 Consider the set of points with coordinates

 and let ${\mathscr I}_{|B|,K}$ be a corresponding Tverberg partition.
 Note that the points are indexed by tuples (codewords) in $B$, so we will denote blocks of this partition by $B_i, i=0,1,\dots, K-1$.